Ann Liguori: Life and career

 She currently writes a weekly column for CBS New York.
 Her weekly radio show, "Sports Innerview with Ann Liguori" airs each Saturday on NPR affiliate WLIW-FM.
 Her writing appears in The Huffington Post and Hamptons Magazine.

 In addition to her entrepreneurial and philanthropic work, Liguori is a media/marketing consultant for Independent Group Home Living (IGHL) and a corporate spokesperson and motivational speaker.
 Liguori is an Ambassador for Cross Golf USA.
-She has been a spokesperson and/or consulted for Bobby Jones Golf clubs, TaylorMade-Adidas and IZOD Club.
-Ann Liguori Productions has worked with dozens of companies in the sponsorship arena including CIT, Platinum Maintenance, American Portfolios, Rolex, Tourism Ireland, Sharp Electronics, Volvo, Danskin, Lincoln Mercury, Federal Express, Advil, McDonald's, Continental Airlines, Ashford Castle, Tralee Golf Club, Morgan Stanley, Kiawah Resort Development, Callaway Golf, Orlimar, Ping (golf), SuperShuttle, Desert Mountain Properties, Aer Lingus, Select SPDRs, SP Industries and Titanium Scaffold Services.
+She has been a spokesperson and/or consulted for Bobby Jones Golf clubs, TaylorMade-Adidas and Izod Club.
+Ann Liguori Productions has worked with dozens of companies in the sponsorship arena including CIT, Platinum Maintenance, American Portfolios, Rolex, Tourism Ireland, Sharp Electronics, Volvo, Danskin, Lincoln Mercury, FedEx, Advil, McDonald's, Continental Airlines, Ashford Castle, Tralee Golf Club, Morgan Stanley, Kiawah Resort Development, Callaway Golf, Orlimar, Ping (golf), SuperShuttle, Desert Mountain Properties, Aer Lingus, Select SPDRs, SP Industries and Titanium Scaffold Services.

 In 2008, Liguori founded the Ann Liguori Foundation to raise money for cancer prevention and cancer care.
 Each year, she hosts the Ann Liguori Foundation Charity Golf Classic which takes place in The Hamptons at a prestigious golf club.
 Monies raised continue to support a variety of not-for-profit organizations including KiDS NEED MORE, a camp on Shelter Island every August for young people with cancer and their siblings; American Cancer Society, St. Jude Children's Research Hospital, Els for Autism, Solid Rock Foundation, Play for Pink, East End Hospice, Southampton Hospital, Ovarian Cancer Research Fund and camps that teach nutrition for young people, just to name a few.

 The tournament was held at the Maidstone Club three of the last four years, at Sebonack Golf Club in 2011 and at The Bridge in 2013.
 2013 marked the 15th year for her charity golf classic.

 In February 2018, Liguori collaborated with experiential jewelry company Dune Jewelry and launched the Hamptons Collection.